How to Cure Mouth Ulcers Fast Naturally: 10 Effective Home Remedies

 Foods to Avoid During Mouth Ulcers

-Certain foods can irritate mouth ulcers and slow healing.
-Avoiding these foods for a few days can reduce pain and protect sensitive tissue.
-Along with How to Cure Mouth Ulcers Fast Naturally, choosing gentle foods helps the mouth recover more comfortably.
+Certain foods can irritate mouth ulcers and delay healing.
+Avoiding these items for a few days helps reduce pain and protects sensitive tissue inside the mouth.

 • Spicy foods